-When it comes to print finishing, there are countless options to choose from laminate to varnish to glow-in-the-dark!
-Print finishes, which are also known as post-print effects, are often used to add the final touches to your prints to make them more aesthetically-pleasing.
-Whether you’re printing business cards, flyers, or invitations, these effects are sure to make them stand out.
+When it comes to print finishing options, there are countless choices to take your pick from.
+From laminate, to varnish, to glow-in-the-dark, the sky’s the limit!
+Print finishing options, which are also known as post-print effects, are often used to add the final touches to your prints to make them more aesthetically-pleasing.
+Whether you’re printing business cards, flyers, or invitations, these effects are sure to make them stand out while incorporating a little bit of your personal touch to the finished product.

 One of the best ways to protect and preserve your prints is through lamination.
 This process adds a very thin protective layer to your prints, making them water and tear resistant.
 Laminate can come in either a glossy or matte finish.
 This method also makes the images on your prints look sharper, therefore this technique is popularly-used for business cards.
 You could also laminate any photos or posters that you might want to hang on the walls without the worry of them fading from sun exposure.

-Opt for an embossing finish to add a three-dimensional effect to your printing finishes.
-Embossing creates a raised impression on your paper material.
+Opt for an embossing finish to add a three-dimensional effect to your prints.
+An embossing print creates a raised impression on your paper material.
 This is created with the use of a metal plate and counter.
 Whether you decide to emboss text or images on paper, this type of finish adds emphasis to the details that you would most like to stand out.
 This small textured detail also adds a touch of elegance to your prints.
-Try this technique out on your business’ logo or even on the next greeting card you send out.
-Being able to feel the letters or images on a print adds more sensory depth for the client or customer.

 4. Die Cutting

 If you like the look of rounded corners, this is the type of printing finish you need.
 Die cutting comes in many shapes and forms and is generally used to create custom shapes and designs for labels.
 This method works much like a pastry-cutter does by cutting out shapes from paper.
-Die cutting can be relatively costly especially if you want a custom design instead of standard, however, the pleasing visuals that this technique can provide is worth having your own unique print.
+Die cutting can be relatively costly, especially if you want a custom design instead of standard.
+However, with the pleasing visuals that this technique can provide, it is definitely worth having your own unique print.

 5. Laser Cutting